-We have gone the public school, private school, and home school routes until this year, when I decided it was time for us to make a difference, not only in her life but in the lives of other families who are in ours or a similar situation.
-Shining Starr Learning Academy is a hands-on interactive learning private school.
-Students with dyslexia, anxiety, and processing issues, as well as neuro-typical and gifted are welcome.
+We have gone the public school, private school, and home school routes until this year, when I decided it was time for us to make a difference, not only in her life but in the lives of other families who are in our or a similar situation.
+Shining Starr Learning Academy is a differentiated learning private school.
+Students with dyslexia, anxiety, and processing issues, as well as neuro-typical are welcome.
 We want all students to have the opportunity to grow in their own way.

 We hope your family will become a part of ours.